-During planning process, various steps or stages are the determination of objectives, the establishment of assumptions of planning, evaluation of alternative modalities, selection of best modality and formulation of subsidiary plans, etc.
+During the organizational planning process, various steps or stages are the determination of objectives, the establishment of assumptions of planning, evaluation of alternative modalities, selection of best modality and formulation of subsidiary plans, etc.

 Planning is fundamentally choosing and a planning problem arises only when an alternative course of action is discovered.

-Following are the various steps of planning process.
+The following are the various steps of the organizational planning process:

 1. Determination of Objectives

-Determination of objectives and goals is the first step of planning process.
+Determination of objectives and goals is the first step in the planning process.

-So, first of all, the objectives of planning of the business institution should be determined.
+So, first of all, the objectives of the planning of the business institution should be determined.

 Thereafter, the objectives of the departments and sub-departments should be determined.
 While doing so, it should be kept in view that these should be in consonance with the objectives of the institution and may also be sufficiently balanced.